March is Colorectal Cancer Awareness Month

 Regular screenings should now start at age 45 for those with no personal OR family history of colorectal cancer, even if there have never been symptoms of inflammatory bowel disease.

-If any of the the following factors apply to you, it could mean an above-average risk for colorectal cancer - talk to your doctor about early screening:
+If any of the following factors apply to you, it could mean an above-average risk for colorectal cancer - talk to your doctor about early screening:

 A first-degree relative (parent, sibling, or child) with colorectal cancer